What is Scheuermann’s Disease

-Scheuermann’s Kyphosis, also known as Scheuermann’s Disease is a condition affecting the vertebral growth plates of the spine.
-Typically it is seen in the lower or mid-thoracic spine and must affect 3 adjacent vertebrae.
-It usually presents during the adolescent growth spurt and can lead to the affected vertebrae growing into a slight wedge-shape which is easy to see when viewed on x-ray from the side.
-In Scheurmann’s, the vertebrae are slightly shorter in height at the front than at the back.
-This leads to a forward hunching curve in the spine.
-As the vertebral body deteriorates, the disc between the vertebra can make small protrusions into the vertebral end-plate above and below and is called a Schmorl’s node.
+In Scheuermann’s disease, there is a malformation of the spinal vertebrae – specifically, they are slightly shorter in height at the front than at the back, leaving them slightly wedge-shaped – This leads to a forward hunching curve in the spine.
+If the vertebral body deteriorates, the disc between the vertebra can make small protrusions into the vertebral end-plate above and below and is called a Schmorl’s node.

-In many cases, the condition can cause trouble spots around the hips or rib cage, who’s natural range of movement can often be impinged upon by the kyphotic curve – the above approaches can be effective in reducing this effect.
+In many cases, the condition can cause trouble spots around the hips or rib cage, whose natural range of movement can often be impinged upon by the kyphotic curve – the above approaches can be effective in reducing this effect.

 Bracing is typically recommended when a Kyphosis progresses beyond 60 degrees as there is a tendency for the curve to continue to worsen even after growth has finished.
 Surgery is often recommended if the curve is greater than 70 degrees.